xiyu1984/one-nft-one-funny/README.md

 * **Assetization of funny things**
 As every participant can express their preference for a `Dunaji`, the funny index of a `Duanji` and `Punsters` can be evaluated, which may improve their market performance.

-* **Advertisement mechanism: one of the special executable abilities of NFT on Flow**
+* **Enable and assetize execution abilities for NFT: Such as advertisement mechanism**
 `Punsters` can push advertisements to their followers with limitations of some conditions based on the `funny index` mechanism.
 This is a demonstration of a specific feature of Flow's NFT, which is the implementation of executable abilities bound to NFTs.

 * Assets in PunStar can be accessed cross-chain